SipinSlowly/RBXFlip-Phishing-Working/README.md

 steps:

-1. your gonna wanna create a website, you can use https://000webhostapp.com if you are new.
+1. create a website, you can use https://000webhostapp.com if you are new.

 2. once you have your website, you want to upload the "index.html" file to your host.